Der-Henning/tgtg/README.md

 ### Run with Docker

-My prefered method for servers with a pre build multi-arch linux image.
+My prefered method for servers using the pre build multi-arch linux images.

 1. Install Docker and docker-compose
 2. Edit ```docker-compose.yml``` as described in the file